geodynamics/pylith/docs/developer/contributing/documentation/index.md

 # Documentation

 We write the PyLith documentation in Markedly Structured Text (a Markdown version of reStructured Text) and generate the manual using Sphinx.
-The manual is automatically for the `main` branch and posted at <https://pylith.readthedocs.io>.
+The manual is automatically built for the `main` branch and posted at <https://pylith.readthedocs.io>.

 :::{toctree}
 ---